nickpoison/astsa/README.md

 # astsa
-R package to accompany Time Series Analysis and Its Applications: With R Examples
+Working version (1.7) of R package to accompany [Time Series Analysis and Its Applications: With R Examples](http://www.stat.pitt.edu/stoffer/tsa4/)

-* Use = when able, use <- when = won't work.
-Less = more.
-* Why do neRds complain about this, but don't get upset about about package pdfs not respecting proper margins?

-* Now working on version 1.7